Guild of One-Name Studies

 Other notables are the family of John Mortimer of 'Rumpole' fame and his wife Penelope Mortimer nee' Fletcher, which also include his father Herbert C Mortimer, a divorce barrister and two of his children Emily and Rosie.
 Further back we have found the painter John Hamilton Mortimer (1740 - 1799) and John Mortimer (1658 - 1736) author and landowner whose son Dr Cromwell Mortimer (1702 - 1752) was also an eminent doctor

-To coincide with the commemoration of WW1 the study has generated a number of Family Trees relating to those Mortimer's who served and who died.
+To coincide with the commemoration of WW1 the study has so far generated 36 Family Trees relating to those Mortimer's who served and who died.
 This is not complete by any means but the study seeks correspondents who are interested or may have additional information.

 From the 1901 census records there were some 6542 Mortimers in England with a further 633 in Scotland and 295 in Wales.

-A significant amount of data has been collected but has yet to be downloaded to the ONS Guild archive as this name study is still in its infancy.
+A significant amount of data has been collected but has yet to be downloaded to the ONS Guild archive as this name study is very large and really still in its infancy despite a period of 9 years in research.
 BMD data has been collected up to 2010 and complete births for all years 1837 to 1983.
 The study is currently working on completing Births for the remaining years for upload to ONS Archive.